drupal/cms-launcher/README.md

 This product includes PHP software, freely available from <http://www.php.net/software/>.

 ## How to try it
 Go to the latest release and download the appropriate file for your system.
 Extract the app and run it.

-The Mac application is properly signed.
-If you're on Windows, you'll probably get some kind of security warning (that will go away when this app has the appropriate code signing, which is in progress).

 ## How it works
 We use [static-php-cli](https://static-php.dev/) to compile a copy of PHP 8.3 that includes everything you need to run Drupal CMS.
 We bundle that with the [Composer](https://getcomposer.org/) dependency manager, and use those two tools to install and serve Drupal CMS.
 The app itself is a very simple front-end to PHP and Composer, written in JavaScript using the [Electron](https://www.electronjs.org/) framework.